Free admission, - donations welcome

 The most recent addition to the collection is of a Bristol K-type lowbridge bus.
 Currently under restoration, this type of bus was lower in height and designed to pass under low bridges.
 It has bench type seating upstairs and a ‘sunken gangway’.
 This type of vehicle was superseded by the pioneering 1950's Lodekka bus, examples of which are also within the collection.
 Later buses from the 1960's through to the 1990's are included to interest visitors of a younger age.
 There is also a vintage, open rear platform, Paris bus from the 1930’s, which together with a display of posters, allows for a small taste of France in a corner of Ryde.

 Apart from buses and coaches, our collection also includes an ex-Southern Vectis AEC Matador tow-truck, delivery bicycle, together with mock up displays from the old ‘Round the Island’ coach companies with advertising boards.
 There is an area being developed to show other facets of a bus garage operation- inspectors/training room plus a storage area where there is a photographic display of many former Island bus drivers and conductors/conductresses.

-The premises now include a teabar providing light refreshments, which can be enjoyed on our “Shanklin Steamer” single-decker cafe bus.
+The premises has a tea bar providing light refreshments including Graces sandwiches, which can be enjoyed on our “Shanklin Steamer” single-decker cafe bus.
 Disabled facilities and toilets are provided.
 Off street car or coach parking is available in the large outside yard.
 A Museum shop sells transport related items including books, models, bus uniforms, photographs and postcards.